benjykim/java2uml/README.md

 java2uml is made up of three major things.

-* First, I used JavaParser Open Source for analyzing Java files.
+* First, JavaParser Open Source for analyzing Java files.
-* Second, [here](https://github.com/shubhamvadhera/uml-parser "here") for translating analyzed Java files to yuml format.
+* Second, I used [this](https://github.com/shubhamvadhera/uml-parser "this") for translating analyzed Java files to yuml format.
 * Third, GoJS Library for drawing the UML Class Diagrams.